-I'm going to thank God that he loves us.
-And I'm going to ask him to give us the gift of eternal life.
-If you want that gift, then please pray that prayer with me now.
+I'm going to thank God that he's perfectly just and his judgments are fair and I thank him that he loves us and I ask him to give us the gift of eternal life.

+if you want that gift then please pray that prayer with me now.
 Let's pray.
 Heavenly Father, thank you that you are perfectly just and your judgments are always true.

-[18:35] Thank you that you love us and that your love is perfect as well.
+thank you that you love us and that your love is perfect as well.

-Thank you that Jesus died to take the wage that I deserved.
+[18:46] Thank you that Jesus died to take the wage that I deserved.
 Please give me that gift of eternal life.

 Amen.
 Now if you prayed that prayer, God has heard you.

 He wants to give you that gift.

-And if you prayed that, God, that gift is yours.
-And Jesus will bring salvation to you when he returns.
-Amen.
+And if you prayed that, God, that gift is yours and Jesus will bring salvation to you when he returns.

-Amen.
-Amen.
-Amen.
-Amen.
 Amen.
 Amen.